-Since the media is doing a great job of letting you see your favorites (ahem, Michael Phelps is STILL competing), we figured we’d touch on the sport that sometimes gets overlooked.
+Since the media is doing a great job of letting you see your favorites, we figured we’d touch on the sport that sometimes gets overlooked.
 Swimming requires intense training, and if we don't give the body the support it needs while going back and forth in the water, we may not see the results we're aiming for.
 On the flip(turn) side, we may benefit from adding swimming to our routine as it might be relaxing and incredibly beneficial to our health.
 Either way, it is important to know how swimming can play a role in your health and we want to show you how.

 I was a swimmer myself, now quaintly referred to as a “swammer,” and love dipping my feet back in the water and of course watching the sport I love and cheering on the amazing athletes.
 This summer, I along with my team here at InsideTracker, will be rooting for all you swimmers... from the backyard pool to the Olympic lanes of Rio.